Day 1: 9:00 am - 4:30 pm

 Student Rate & UHN Employee Rate - 50CAD

-The following is included as part of your workshop fees: breakfast and lunch (both days), workshop certifcate, and workshop handouts.
+The following is included as part of your workshop fees: coffee breaks and lunch (day 1 only), workshop certifcate, and workshop handouts.

 For international workshop attendees, please email us for more information about Hotel Reservations near the Princess Margaret Cancer Centre.